TweetEmail TweetEmailOut of all the rights and freedoms given to every single individual on this

 2. Madame Tussauds Wax Museum

-Founded by wax sculptor Marie Tussaud in 1835 and was formerly known as “Madame Tussaud’s”, Madame Tussauds Wax Museum is a famous wax museum displaying wax works of historical and royal figures, film stars, sports stars and infamous murderers.
-One of the major attractions of the museum is the “Chamber of Horror” which exhibits victims of French Revolution and other famous criminals.
-It has expanded and will expand with branches in Amsterdam, Bangkok, Berlin, Blackpool, Dubai, Hollywood, Hong Kong, Jakarta, Las Vegas, New York City, Shanghai, Sydney, Vienna and Washington, D.C.
+Founded by wax sculptor Marie Tussaud in 1835 and was formerly known as “Madame Tussaud’s”, Madame Tussauds Wax Museum is a famous wax museum displaying wax works of historical and royal figures, film stars, sports stars and infamous personalities.
+One of the major attractions of the museum is the “Chamber of fear” which exhibits victims of French Revolution and other famous criminals.
+It has expanded and will expand with branches in Amsterdam, Bangkok, Berlin, Blackpool, Dubai, Hollywood, Hong Kong, Jakarta, New York City, Shanghai, Sydney, Vienna and Washington, D.C.

 3. National Gallery